kgemmler/PeopleAnalytics/PredictingAttrition.md

 Chapter 4: Divide into Training and Test Data
 =============================================

-In order to carry out further analysis the data needs to be devided into training data and test data.
+In order to carry out further analysis the data needs to be divided into training data and test data.
 The training data is used to train the statistical models, the test data is used to calculate predictions making use of the pre-trained models.
 The predictions obtained are then compared to the response which is also part of the test dataset.

 ``` r
 # Split data into with 80% of data for training and 20% data for testing